 How should I use DuoNeb?

 Use DuoNeb exactly as prescribed by your doctor.
-Follow the directions on your prescription label.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

-Overuse of albuterol and ipratropium may increase the risk of death.
+Overuse of DuoNeb may increase the risk of death.
 It is critical that you use only the prescribed dose of this medicine.

 Open the foil pouch and remove one vial.
-Squeeze all of the medicine out into the chamber of the nebulizer.
+Empty the medicine into the chamber of the nebulizer.
 Attach the mouthpiece or face mask, then attach the drug chamber to the compressor.

 Sit upright in a comfortable position.
 Place the mouthpiece into your mouth or put on the face mask, covering your nose and mouth.
 Turn on the compressor.